 Language: what we have in mind is speaking, which is something we do and are confident of being able to do.
-Even

-•In the series of which this essay originally was a part, C. F. von Weizsäcker spoke on the topic "Language as Information." so, the power of speech is not a secure postession.
-Speech may fail a man when he is sunned or terrified.
+Even so, the power of speech is not a secure possession.
+Speech may fail a man when he is stunned or terrified.
 He stands there, struck-and nothing else.
 He does no longer speak: he is silent.
 Or a man may lose the power of speech in an accident.
 He does no longer speak.
 Nor is he silent.
 He remains mute.
 Speaking implies the making of articulated sounds, whether we make them (in speaking), or refrain from making them (in silence), or are incapable of making them (in loss of speech).
 Speaking implies the articulate vocal production of sound.
-Language maifests itself in speaking as the activation of the organs of speech-mouth, lips, teeth, tongue, larynx.
-The names by which language has called itself in the Western languages has since ancient times been conceived in terms of these phenomena.
-Language is the tongue, the "ingo."
+Language manifests itself in speaking as the activation of the organs of speech-mouth, lips, teeth, tongue, larynx.
+The names by which language has called itself in the Western languages-glossa, lingua, langue, language-are evidence that language has since ancient times been conceived in terms of these phenomena.
+Language is the tongue, the "lingo."